 MQTT Server Settings -

-Domain: Enter the URL for your MQTT broker in this Field, Alternatively you may enter the IP address for your MQTT broker in the IP field.
+Domain: Enter the URL for the MQTT broker in this Field.
+Alternatively, the IP address may be entered for the MQTT broker in the IP field.
 This field must be left blank if you intend to use the IP field

 Port: The Port number the MQTT broker listens on for inbound connections.

-TLS Enabled: If your MQTT broker implements TLS then be sure to check this box.
+TLS Enabled: If the MQTT broker implements TLS then be sure to check this box.

-Root Certificate: If applicable upload your Root CA Certificate here for TLS connections.
+Root Certificate: If applicable upload the Root CA Certificate here for TLS connections.

-Private Key: If applicable upload your private key for TLS connection here.
+Private Key: If applicable upload the private key for TLS connection here.

-Device Cert: If applicable upload your connection specific certificate for TLS connection here.
+Device Cert: If applicable upload the connection specific certificate for TLS connection here.

-Root CAs are required for TLS connection so you must upload a Root CA if you require TLS on the connection.
-Optionally you may also upload a Private Key and Device Certificate.
-Note that Security on MQTT servers, as we have found, are wildly different in their authentication methods.
-Some use TLS with a root CA but no private key, Some use TLS with a root CA but also require basic auth credentials, some just require a User name, etc. There really is almost no way to make an off the shelf solution that will work with anything but the Gateway hopes to fulfill the need of 99% of users out there.
-We cannot however guarantee that it will work with any MQTT broker so be sure to check the authentication procedure for your intended MQTT broker before purchasing this Gateway.
-Also note that we sell gateways specifically designed for other cloud services such as Azure, AWS, Losant, etc.
+Root CAs are required for TLS connection the Root CA must be uploaded if TLS on the connection is required.
+Optionally , the user may also upload a Private Key and Device Certificate.
+Note that Security on MQTT servers, as NCD has found, are wildly different in their authentication methods.
+Some use TLS with a root CA but no private key.
+Some use TLS with a root CA but also require basic auth credentials.
+Some just require a User name.
+There really is almost no way to make an off the shelf solution that will work with anything however this product hopes to fulfill the need of 99% of users out there.
+NCD cannot however guarantee that it will work with any MQTT broker so be sure to check the authentication procedure for your intended MQTT broker before purchasing this Gateway.
+Also note that NCD sells gateways specifically designed for other cloud services such as Azure, AWS, Losant, etc.

 MQTT Client Settings -

 Client ID: Enter a client ID to use for the MQTT connection from the Sensor.
 If no Client ID is entered, then the MAC address of the Sensor will be used as the Client ID.
-Also note that the Client ID may also be used in Topics and Messages depending on your customization of those.
+Also note that the Client ID may also be used in Topics and Messages.

 User Name: Enter a User Name for the MQTT connection.
 Some MQTT servers use basic authentication for security.
 The User Name can be found under User Credentials in the MQTT.fx application or on Beebotte.com.